 Customer Generation Price Plan

-The Customer Generation Price Plan is the price plan for residential customers who choose to produce some of their own electricity using rooftop solar or other means.
+This plan is one of several price plan options for customers who produce some of their own energy with rooftop solar or other distributed generation technologies.

 The best way to save money on this plan is to: